 Carver called the seconds when the shots were fired, "life-threatening chaos."

-Ewers' defense team, however, argued that he was not someone who was trying to kill a law enforcement officer that night.
-Matthew Pack, Ewers' attorney, said that Ewers was too intoxicated to form intent and called the charges, "inflated."
+Ewers' defense team, however, argued he was not someone who was trying to kill a law enforcement officer that night.
+Matthew Pack, Ewers' attorney, said Ewers was too intoxicated to form intent and called the charges, "inflated."

 "You can't have willful deliberate murder if you are greatly intoxicated," Pack argued to jurors.

 "I am ecstatic that the jury reached the verdicts of guilty in everything.
 I'm not happy about none of this.
 Somebody's loved one is going to jail for a long time," said Sheriff E.W.
 Viar.
 "I'm thankful that none of our deputies got killed that night.
-I'm thankful Mr. Ewers did not died that night.
+I'm thankful Mr. Ewers did not die that night.
 I'm very thankful.
 He has parents, he has grandparents, he has family.
 It is a tough time for everybody."

 Viar said it was very difficult and emotional to have to watch the officer's body-worn cameras from the shooting in court.

 Deputy Karajankovich testified since the shooting, she has had to go for counseling and has attended conferences to help with the trauma she experienced.
 Karajankovich has been diagnosed with PTSD, depression and anxiety.

 "The only thing that was going through my head was that I was going to die," said Karajankovich, in a tearful testimony.
 "It has definitely changed me as a person.
 I'm not at all who I used to be."

 Lt.
 Meador's wife also testified the shooting has changed her family.

 "I was thinking that my daughter could have grown up without a father.
 It is hard to believe it happened," she testified.